mickeysjm/ETypeClus/README.md

 # ETypeClus

-This repository contains the code and data for EMNLP 2021 paper "Corpus-based Open-Domain Event Type Induction"
+This repository contains the code and data for EMNLP 2021 paper "[Corpus-based Open-Domain Event Type Induction](https://arxiv.org/pdf/2109.03322.pdf)".

 ## Datasets and Resources